Vaibhavkale123/Vaibhavkale123/README.md

-- 👀 I’m interested in Java, Javascript and Python
+- 👀 I’m interested in Java and Python
 - 🌱 I’m currently learning Fullstack developement
 - 💬 Ask me about **Java and Python**
 - 💞️ I’m looking to collaborate on Opensource projects.